-The MISMO and MBA boards of directors recently approved a funding model to request MERSCORP to invoice MERS® System Members on behalf of MISMO a $0.75 MISMO administrative fee for every new loan.
+The MISMO and MBA boards of directors recently approved a funding model to request MERSCORP to invoice MERS® System Members on behalf of MISMO a $0.75 MISMO innovation investment fee for every new loan.
 The lender's obligation based upon this fee will be calculated once a year, based on prior year MERS® System registration volumes with billings expected to be issued each year in the January/February timeframe.

 How and when will the fee be charged?